bpstephanie/wawa-land/README.md

   - ## Pages

     - ### Home Page
-      The homepage is the first page a user sees when coming to Wawa Land.
+      The home page is the first page a user sees when coming to Wawa Land.
 The hero section includes a welcome message and a call to action to sign up.
 Below the hero section, the user can find out what to use Wawa Land for with navigable links to the Blog and the Event page.
 The cursor style changes when a user hovers over the respective sections, letting them know they are both links.

       <details><summary>Home Page - Desktop View</summary>